Skip to main content

 Evaluating the right hand side of (2) turns out to be fairly straightforward in the case of triangle meshes.
 This term can be interpreted as the divergence of our approximated distance gradient integrated over the dual cell of each vertex.
 Taking advantage of Stokes theorem, we can get the same result by integrating flux over the boundary of each vertex dual cell which ends up being quite a simple thing to do since the gradient is constant per face (see paper section 3.2.1 for details).

-The solution to (2) is only unique up to translation since $C$ is semidefinite.
+The solution to (2) is only unique up to translation, however, since $C$ is semidefinite.
 To recover the final approximation of geodesic distance, we can simply subtract off the average of the solution in $\partial \Omega$ i.e. where we expect geodesic distance to be zero.

 So, to recap, implementing the heat method can be broken down into the following steps: